UKPLab/icmi2018-multimodal-debates/README.md

-# Multimodal Prediction of Audience's Impression in Political Debates
+# Multimodal Prediction of the Audience's Impression in Political Debates

 Source code and data (raw and preprocessed) for training multimodal approaches to predict the impression given by politicians in TV debates.